For those of you new to iOS 11 that haven’t spent thousands of hours analysing and using iOS 11, here’s a round-up of our favourite features.

 100 iOS 11 features recorded and explained

-Yes, iOS 11 is packed with tons of new features, and our friends from 9to5mac covered 100 of them in this power video covering just 100 of them in great detail.
+iOS 11 is packed with tons of new features, and our friends from 9to5mac covered 100 of them in this video.
 It's worth watching as soon as you start using iOS 11 so that you can get used to making the most out of them.

-Compared to previous versions, iOS 11 definitely feels like a major step forward.
-Small design changes, clever shortcuts and integrations, as well as workflow features provide the perfect environment for a more enjoyable mobile experience.
-Fewer distractions, fewer interruptions when you’re using multiple apps at the same time, and more focus on the task at hand - intended pun.
+iOS 11 feels like a major step forward.
+Small design changes, clever shortcuts and integrations, and workflow features provide for a more enjoyable mobile experience.
+Fewer distractions, fewer interruptions, when you’re using multiple apps at the same time, and more focus on the task at hand.

-At Reincubate we are proud to offer support for iOS 11 before the public launch, from the first beta.
-Here we have carefully documented all major feature changes seeded over the past weeks in all ten of iOS 11 betas.
+At Reincubate we're proud to offer support for iOS 11 before the public launch, from the first developer preview.

 We love hearing from our customers about their experience with our products, and are looking forward to the Apple keynote 12th of September.
 If you need help with data recovery for iOS 11 backups, just give us a shout.